Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 Punjab National did not respond to a similar request.

-Shetty’s lawyer, Vikram Sutaria, said his client“is not guilty”.
+Shetty’s lawyer, Vikram Sutaria, said his client “is not guilty”.

 HANDS-OFF APPROACH